-Repetitive Loss Area #66 is located on Parkview Tributary LB1 in the area between the intersection of North Yukon Avenue and West Haskell Street and the intersection of North Zenith Avenue and West Golden Street.
-There are 18 parcels in this area, all of which are single-family residences.
-The houses were all built in the 1970's, between 1973 and 1979.
+Repetitive Loss Area #67 is located on the main stem of Mingo Creek in the area between the intersection of East Pine Street and North Mingo Road and the intersection of North Zenith Avenue and West Golden Street.
+There are 11 parcels in this area that are a mix of residential and commercial properties.
+Most of the buildings were built in the 1960s.
 There is one repetitive loss property (2 claims) in the RLA.